LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_01_Introduction.md

 <input type="checkbox" id="001" /><label for="001">![001](../slides/for_everyone.001.jpeg)</label>
 _001. "Security Training for Everyone, February 2018"_

-Welcome to "Security Training for Everyone”.
+Welcome to "Security Training for Everyone".
 This is an annual employee security training session, and is a requirement to both satisfy obligations to customers, but also to pass compliance audits.
 This stuff is really important, so I'd like to ask you all to pay as close attention as you can.

 ---